-What are the Brain Injuries Related to Car Accidents?
+What Are The Brain Injuries Related To Car Accidents?

-The Types of Brain Injuries Caused By Automobile Accidents
+The Types Of Brain Injuries Caused By Automobile Accidents

 Motor vehicle accidents may cause serious bodily injury or death.
 Many victims who survive motor vehicle accidents suffer temporary or permanent disabilities.
 Every automobile accident is unique, and no two collisions will produce the same injuries.
 Many victims may experience multiple injuries, including fractured bones, lacerations, open wounds, and traumatic brain injuries.

-Many victims suffer head injuries during motor vehicle collisionsTraumatic brain injuries may be categorized as open or closed, but all brain injuries cause serious consequences for the victims.
+Traumatic brain injuries may be categorized as open or closed, but all brain injuries cause serious consequences for the victims.
 The human brain is a sensitive organ, and any injury to the physical structure of the brain can have a profound effect on behavior, cognition, and emotional regulation.
-Motor vehicle injury victims who suffer traumatic brain injuries experience long-term consequences that alter their lives forever.
+Motor vehicle injury victims who suffer traumatic brain injuries are likely to experience long-term consequences that alter their quality of life.

 How Do We Define Brain Injuries?

 Traumatic brain injuries are characterized by any sudden physical damage to the brain itself that is caused by any kind of force to the head.
-The most common causes of traumatic brain injuries are physical attacks, sports-related injuries, slip and fall accidents, and motor vehicle accidents.
+The common causes of traumatic brain injuries include physical attacks, sports-related injuries, slip and fall accidents, and motor vehicle accidents.
 Traumatic brain injuries can range in severity from a mild concussion to a severe head injury that causes irreversible brain damage as well as permanent disability or even paralysis.

 Some victims may experience long-term and disabling memory loss that can make it difficult for them to function in everyday life.
-The victims who enter comas or live in minimally responsive conditions must depend on the care of others for their most basic needs.
-Family members or medical professionals may have to perform these duties for the remainder of the victim’s life.
+The victims who enter comas or live in minimally responsive conditions must depend on the care of others for their basic needs.
+Family members or medical professionals may have to perform these duties for the remainder of the victimโ€™s life.

 Traumatic Brain Injury Statistics